vastheaven1/MDES/docs/annotation_information.md

 - Psychological discomfort
 - Physiological discomfort

-These ratings are retained in the participant-specific annotation files in addition to the categorical labels.
+These ratings are retained in addition to the categorical benchmark labels.

+---

-## 6. Participant Metadata
+## 2. Participant Metadata

 Participant-level information is provided in a separate file:

 `participant_information.csv`

-This file contains one row per participant and uses the same anonymized participant IDs as the physiological recordings and annotation files.
+This file contains one row per participant and uses the same anonymized participant IDs as the physiological recordings and trial-level annotation files.

-The released participant metadata include de-identified research-relevant characteristics such as:
+The released participant metadata include:

 - participant ID;
 - sex;